pritom169/UniBam-MOBI-Project/README.md

 - **Speed**: Average vehicle speed (km/h).

 ### Workflow
+### Neural Network
 1. **Data Merging**: Combine multiple JSON files into a structured dataset.
 2. **Preprocessing**: Encode categorical features and scale numerical data.
 3. **Model Training**: Train a neural network to predict `jamFactor`.
 4. **Prediction**: Use the trained model to predict congestion for new inputs.
 5. **Evaluation**: Quantify model performance using regression metrics.

+### Ensemble
+1. **Data Merging**: Load and merge multiple JSON files containing traffic and weather data from weekdays and weekends, including features like number of nearby POIs, speed, and temperature.
+2. **Feature Engineering**: Extract time-based features such as hour and weekday.
+Aggregate data by averaging speed and jamFactor for each combination of features.
+3. **Preprocessing**: Handle missing values with mean imputation and apply One-Hot Encoding to the `street_name` column.
+4. **Model Training**: Train ensemble models to predict traffic congestion (`jamFactor`):
+   - **RandomForestRegressor**
+   - **XGBRegressor** (XGBoost)
+   - **GradientBoostingRegressor**
+5. **Evaluation**: Evaluate model performance using K-fold cross-validation with metrics like **Mean Absolute Error (MAE)** and **R² score**, and visualize results using scatter and residual plots.
+6. **Prediction**: Use the trained models to predict traffic congestion for new inputs such as street, POIs, time, weather, and speed.
 ---

 ## Installation